 Fall gardening where it is cold

 Our fall garden is more like a winter garden in warmer areas.
 We can use many winter gardening tips to grow food till temperature drops to about (-18C) (0F).
 Often this will be in late November.
 See how to plant a Fall Garden in a Northern Climate.

 Frost protection is a big subject here in the spring as well as in the fall.
 See how different plant react to frost and plant protection from frost.
 And before real winter comes you want to prepare the garden for winter.

 Winter gardening where it is cold

 We plant spinach and garlic in the fall that does survive our frosty winters and continues to grow in the spring.
 No, there is nothing edible on these plants in the middle of -40, but as soon as it warms up, spinach grows new leaves.
-This year for the first time I also planted mache, we’ll see what it will do.
+See how to grow overwintering spinach in cold climate.

 We leave carrots in the ground for winter harvest.
-No, not under cold frames, under thick straw bales.
-The straw protects the carrots from damage and fresh carrots can be harvested even in our frosty winters.
+No, not under cold frames but rather under thick straw bales.
+The straw protects the carrots from frost damage and fresh carrots can be harvested even in our frosty winters.

 And there is always the indoor growing.
-Sprouts, micro greens, and greens and herbs grown in an aeroponics garden survive and thrive indoors.
-See winter growing in Zone 3.
-The indoor garden helps us to have fresh grown produce and to be gardeners even where it is cold all year round.
+Sprouts, microgreens, and greens and herbs grown in an aeroponics garden survive and thrive indoors.
+See also winter growing in Zone 3.
+The indoor garden helps us to have fresh grown produce and to garden even where it is cold all year round.